AndreaLK3/InfoFromSites/README.md

 #### Relevant subpages

-Since we have the subpage links already, we address point 3 in <br/>
-`SubpageLinks.get_relevant_subpages(subpages_urls_ls, website_url)`<br/>
-We define a number of identifiers in several languages (e.g.  "impressum", "kontakt", "contatti", "contacto") and then simply check if they are present in the URLs.
+Since we have the subpage links already, we define a number of identifiers in several languages (e.g.  "impressum", "kontakt", "contatti", "contacto") and then simply check if they are present in the URLs.

 #### E-mails